River Freshney: Hydrology

 Freshney Bog was constructed in 2001 as a washland, which could be used to hold excess water when the channel below it could not cope with the flow in the river.
 It is a major part of the flood defence system for Grimsby.
 During the floods of 2007, more than a full month's rainfall fell in 24 hours on the river catchment.
 Groundwater levels rose by over 16 ft in the week prior to the floods, and with the ground saturated, the capacity of the river and the New Cut Drain was exceeded.
 Freshney Bog storage area filled up, but had insufficient capacity for the volume of water, and as a result, flooding occurred, which affected 200 houses.
 At Laceby Beck gauging station, normal levels of the river vary between 0.62 and 2.55 ft, but on 8 November 2019, they reached 3.64 feet (1.11 metres) at 16:15 GMT.
 This height is believed to be the highest the river has reached since measurements began.
 On 2 April 2018, they reached 3.46 ft at 21:15 BST which is deemed to be the second highest recorded level of the river.
 On 27 October 2019, the river rose to 1.01 metres, was its third highest recorded level.
-But, with thanks to much needed changes to the flood management scheme after the floods of 2007, the excess water from the river at these higher levels was largely managed.
+Changes to the flood management scheme after the floods of 2007, enabled the excess water from the river at these higher levels to be managed.

 It was previously thought that a level of 2.43m was reached in 1985.
 At that height, Grimsby Town centre and the West Marsh areas would have been under 1-1.3m of water.
 The Environmental Agency have since updated this anomaly as no flood occurred to that extent in 1985.

 The Environment Agency carried out flood alleviation work on the New Cut Drain in 2013, to reduce the risk of properties flooding.
 This work was planned after the significant flooding event that occurred on 21 July 2007 when the river rose to a record (at the time) 3.25 feet (0.99 m).
 The work involved sheet piling of some 770 yd of the drain, and installation of perforated filter drains to collect surface water.
 A new flood bank between the river and the Willows Estate was constructed, and parts of the existing bank between the New Cut Drain and the Freshney Washland Flood Storage Reservoir were removed, to allow more water to be impounded when river flows are high.

 Concerns do remain with residents along the river, as these levels have always lowered after the precipitation event has ended.
 Wybers Wood, The Willows and areas from New Haven Terrace to the Riverhead are all at general risk, with reports of river water seeping through defence walls and up through roads/pavements adjacent to the river.